Explore Competitions

 Before you start reading this page it’s a good idea to know something about the weapons (click here), and something about the rules (click here).

-1. What is a fencing competition
+1. What is the structure of fencing competition

 To understand how a competition is run, first we need to understand the basics about competitive fencing matches.
 There are typically two types of fight/bouts – Poule Bouts and Direct Elimination Bouts.